eXascaleInfolab/TSM-Bench/generation/README.md

    - `--nb_ts` (optional, integer): The number of time series; default: 3 time series.
    - `--seed` (optional, string): The name of the seed dataset file; default: _bafu_.

+*Note: Additional parameters for the generation method, including the number of iterations for GAN training and LSH configuration, can be found in the `config.toml` file.*

 ## TS-LSH Usage

 ### Option 1: Generation using a pre-trained model